dpi-bfs/oneblink-elements-of-interest/readme.md

     - Example file: <a href="./flotsam/exampleOutput/PartheniumWeedCarriers-RecordOfMovement-ElementsOfInterest-AsKeyPair.json">flotsam/exampleOutput/PartheniumWeedCarriers-RecordOfMovement-ElementsOfInterest-AsKeyPair.json</a>

 * In `OutputFormat.AsKeyPairWithElementID`, as above but with the Element ID.
-Useful when building power automate flows and needing to exclude elements with the OneBlink action 'Generate Form Submission PDF;.
+Useful when building power automate flows and needing to exclude elements with the OneBlink action 'Generate Form Submission PDF'.

       "ApplicantFirstName": "[text] Applicant first name | 41c64cf3-393a-45a3-9841-8deae9c55749",